 Probably what you may find surprising is the idea of outsourcing phone answering and appointment booking.
 But specialist-outsourcing companies such as AlldayPA exist exactly for this reason.
 They save you the expense of having a dedicated receptionist and save you the awkwardness of annoying your customers by abandoning them while you answer the phone.

 This venture is led by the well-known entrepreneurial expert Reuben Singh, and it has been an absolute success story from the outset because of the high value that it provides to business owners.

-Another reason to plan outsourcing in advance is that it also helps you to plan your workspace more effectively and efficiently.
+Another reason for outsourcing plans in advance is that it also helps you to plan your workspace more effectively and efficiently.
 For example, if you are going to be outsourcing your phone calls, then you really don’t need to build in space that would normally be used for that purpose.
 You can use that space for something else.

-Outsourcing is not something that you should consider working towards.
-It should be something you intend to implement from the very start of your business, because effectively outsourcing allows you to focus on providing the core service that your business was established for.
+Outsourcing plan is not something that you should consider working towards.
+It should be something you intend to implement from the very start of your business because effectively outsourcing allows you to focus on providing the core service that your business was established for.